U.S. president signs executive order instituting stringent new Buy American regimen

-WASHINGTON - President Joe Biden imposed stringent new made-in-America rules for U.S. government spending Monday.

-They come with a caveat likely troubling to Canada: exceptions to those rules will be allowed only under "very limited circumstances."
+WASHINGTON - President Joe Biden imposed stringent new made-in-America rules for U.S. government spending Monday, adding a caveat likely troubling to Canada: exceptions to those rules will be allowed only under "very limited circumstances."

-Monday's Buy American executive order was the result of a cornerstone Biden campaign promise.

-It was designed to corral swing-state support among the protectionist, blue-collar voters who previously elevated Donald Trump to the White House.
+Monday's Buy American executive order was the result of a cornerstone Biden campaign promise, one designed to corral swing-state support among the protectionist, blue-collar voters who elevated Donald Trump to the White House in 2016.

-The policy is to ensure that American manufacturers, workers and suppliers are the primary beneficiaries of U.S. government largesse, including an estimated $600 billion a year in procurement contracts.
+The aim of the policy is not a new one in U.S. politics: ensuring that American manufacturers, workers and suppliers are the primary beneficiaries of U.S. government largesse, including an estimated $600 billion a year in procurement contracts.

-Biden says the Trump administration liked to talk about Buy American, but ultimately did little to toughen or even enforce the rules.
+The Trump administration liked to talk about Buy American, Biden said, but ultimately did little to toughen or even enforce the rules.

-"That is going to change on our watch," he said, signing an executive order to enact a series of measures to raise standards for U.S. content, increase oversight and provide for more stringent enforcement.
+"That is going to change on our watch," he said, signing an executive order to raise standards for U.S. content, increase oversight and provide for more stringent enforcement.

-They include a "Made in America" office attached to the White House Office of Management and Budget to oversee waivers — the exceptions that allow Canadian contractors, manufacturers and suppliers access to a lucrative and often essential source of business.
+The measures include a "Made in America" office attached to the White House to police the use of waivers — the exceptions that allow Canadian contractors, manufacturers and suppliers access to a lucrative and often essential source of business.

-"I'm directing the Office of Management and Budget to review waivers to make sure they are only used in very limited circumstances — for example, when there's an overwhelming national security, humanitarian or emergency need here in America," Biden said.
+That office will "review waivers to make sure they are only used in very limited circumstances — for example, when there's an overwhelming national security, humanitarian or emergency need here in America," Biden said.

 "This hasn't happened before.
 It will happen now."

-Waiver details will also be posted on a U.S. government website to provide more public transparency about who is getting around the rules, and why.
+Waiver details will also be posted on a U.S. government website to provide more public transparency about who is getting around the rules and why.

-The plan would also increase the amount of U.S.-produced materials or components a project or product would need in order to qualify as American-made, and make it easier for small and medium-sized businesses to access procurement opportunities.
+The plan would also increase the amount of U.S.-produced materials or components a project or product would need to qualify as American-made, and make it easier for small and medium-sized businesses to access procurement opportunities.

-It requires government agencies to provide twice-yearly progress reports on their efforts to follow the new rules.
+It also requires government agencies to provide twice-yearly progress reports on their efforts to follow the new rules.

-It also voices support for the Jones Act, a law that requires goods being shipped between domestic ports to be delivered on U.S.-flagged vessels that are built, owned and operated by American citizens or permanent residents.

 "I don't buy for one second that the vitality of American manufacturing is a thing of the past," Biden said.
 "American manufacturing was the arsenal of democracy in World War Two, and it must be part of the engine of American prosperity now."